wlfgang/glummy-glooma/README.md

 $ cmake --build . --config Release
 ```

+(Depending on the library packages installed on your system, you may want to instead specify
+`--build missing` to build other libraries from source, e.g., libtiff.)

 After building the first time, the FFmpeg and OpenCV binaries will be in your local conan cache, so
-you can leave off the `--build ffmpeg` and `--build opencv` arguments and building should be fast.
+you can leave off the `--build <???>` arguments and building should be fast.

 ## Running